 - After successfully creating a device, you’ll be taken to the Test Scenario screen, where you can configure the load type based on the specific goals of your test.

-- Load Based Curve.
-This option lets you run tests with a set number of users, gradually increasing traffic after a designated warm-up period.
+- Load Based Curve: This option lets you run tests with a set number of users, gradually increasing traffic after a designated warm-up period.

-- Goal Based Curve.
-Use this setup if you’re aiming for a specific number of transactions per second, scaling traffic gradually to meet your target.
+- Goal Based Curve: Use this setup if you’re aiming for a specific number of transactions per second, scaling traffic gradually to meet your target.

-- Dynamic based Curve.
-This option allows you to adjust the user load in real time during the test.
+- Dynamic Based Curve: This option allows you to adjust the user load in real time during the test.
 You can modify the number of users, set a maximum limit, and adjust the test duration dynamically.

 - On the Test Scenario screen, LoadView will attempt to validate access to the internal hostname.
-Since we’re testing an internal application, this validation will likely fail.
+Since you’re testing an internal application, this validation will likely fail.
 To resolve this, you’ll need to whitelist LoadView’s load injector static IPs.
 Scroll down to the Load Injector Geo Distribution section and enable the “Use Static Proxy” option to proceed.

-- After enabling the “Use Static Proxy” option, click on Add Zones and choose the regions where you want the traffic to be generated from.
+- After enabling the “Use Static Proxy” option, click “Add Zones” and choose the regions where you want the traffic to be generated from.
 Once selected, click the Start Test button.
 During the test run, navigate to the Agent List section to identify the static IPs.
-These IPs need to be whitelisted to allow the load generators access to your internal application.
+These IPs need to be whitelisted to allow the load generators to access your internal application.

 - Be sure to whitelist all the IPs listed next to each zone name in the table.
 Keep in mind that the Load Injector IP addresses are unique for each test run, so you’ll need to update the whitelist with new IPs every time you run a new test.

 - Once the LoadView injectors’ static IPs have been whitelisted, you’ll be able to generate load and stress test your applications.
-After the load test completes successfully, you can review detailed insights, such as response time graphs, concurrent user activity, error counts, and more.
+After the load test completes successfully, you can review detailed insights such as response time graphs, concurrent user activity, error counts, and more.
 Here are a few examples of the insights you’ll see.

-Parallel Average number of users with Average Response time graph.
+Parallel average number of users with average response time graph.

 Conclusion